kirankn80/lab-in-a-server/readme.md

 #### 2. registry: <registry> (optional)
-The value for this field should be one among [cirepo, nodei40, hub].
-The images are pulled from the registry specified. cirepo is the default registry.
+The value for this field should be one among [bng-artifactory, svl-artifactory, cirepo, nodei40, hub].
+The images are pulled from the registry specified. bng-artifactory is the default registry.

 #### 3. openstack_version: <openstack_version> (optional)
 Openstack version is "queens" by default.